Meal-Prep Ideas for Beginners: The Ultimate Guide

-This is the easy part, especially if you have your detailed list in hand.
+This is the easy part, especially if you have your detailed list in our 52-Week Meal Planner on hand.
 If you’re short on time and want to make your shopping experience even easier, consider organizing your list according to the layout of your neighborhood store.
 To cut out the legwork entirely, consider a grocery delivery service, White says.
-You can order pantry staples like grains, canned goods, and nut butters online, then head to your favorite store for fresh ingredients.
+You can order pantry staples (like grains, canned goods, and nut butters) online, then head to your favorite store for fresh ingredients.
 “This saves me from running to multiple stores each week,” she says.

 Step 5: Prep those meals!

-If you’ve planned to shop and cook on different days, consider pre-prepping—i.e., chopping veggies—as soon as you get home from the store.
+If you’ve planned to shop and cook on different days, consider pre-prepping (e.g., chopping ingredients on color-coded cutting boards) as soon as you get home from the store.

 Once you’re ready to do the bulk of your meal prepping, start with the foods that typically take the longest to cook, like potatoes, beans, and meats.
-And don’t forget to recruit family members to help you with tasks like washing and chopping: Children who helped meal prep ate 76% more vegetables than those who were served meals prepped by their parents in a 2013 study published in the journal Appetite.
+And don’t forget to recruit family members to help you with tasks like washing and chopping: Children who helped meal-prep ate 76% more vegetables than those who were served meals prepped by their parents, according to a 2013 study published in the journal Appetite.

-Store cooked meals you plan to eat within a week in airtight containers in the fridge, or freeze them to eat even later on.
-Contrary to a popular myth, putting hot food directly in the fridge is totally okay—no cooling period required.
+Store cooked meals that you plan to eat within a week in airtight containers in the fridge, or freeze them to eat even later on.
+Contrary to a popular myth, putting hot food directly in the fridge is totally OK—no cooling period required.

-Whether you’re a complete newbie to meal prep or simply searching for some meal inspiration, the following recipes are prep-friendly and easy to portion out:
+Whether you’re a complete newbie to meal prep or you’re simply searching for some meal inspiration, the following recipes are prep-friendly and easy to portion out.

-If you’ve ever given leftovers the “sniff test” and wondered whether it’s still safe to dig in, you’re not alone.
-Knowing how long certain foods can remain in the fridge or freezer can make or break a good meal prep experience.
-Print and tape this handy list to the fridge to avoid unsavory surprises:
+If you’ve ever given leftovers the sniff test and wondered whether it’s still safe to dig in, you’re not alone.
+Knowing how long certain foods can remain in the fridge or freezer can make or break a good meal-prep experience.
+Print and tape this handy list to the fridge and label your containers to avoid unsavory surprises.

 |Chicken nuggets or patties||3 to 4 days||1 to 3 months|